 |Domestic Gross: $61,335,230||Overseas Gross: $10,397,073|

-Rules Of Engagement was equally financed by Paramount and Seven Arts Pictures for $70 million.
+The budget for Rules Of Engagement was $70 million and it was equally financed by Paramount and Seven Arts Pictures.
 Paramount would handle domestic distribution and Seven Arts would take international and sell rights to overseas distributors.
 Seven Arts had success pre-selling the project at the MIFED film market in 1999.
 Seven Arts was run by now convicted fraudster Peter Hoffman, who tried to seize the copyright to Rules Of Engagement in 2002 and went on an 11 year long lawsuit quest.
 Hoffman claimed Seven Arts was the owner of the property and in November 2013 the Ninth Circuit Court of Appeals sided with Paramount.
 Three months later Hoffman was charged with defrauding the state of Louisiana for $1.13 million in a film tax rebate scheme and was facing up to 405 years in prison.
-This dipshit was ultimately spared prison and fined $40,000 and given 300 hours of community service.
+This dipsh-t was ultimately spared prison and fined $40,000 and given 300 hours of community service.

 Veteran director William Friedkin helmed Rules Of Engagement and continued to raise eyebrows in hollywood for nepotism — since every studio considered him unemployable and yet Paramount which was run by his wife Sherry Lansing, would hire him for big budget productions.
 His career hit rock bottom with the evil tree movie The Guardian (1990) for Universal and after that fiasco Lansing gave him work at Paramount, all of which were critical and box office losers.
 First was Blue Chips (1994), then the trainwreck Jade (1995), Rules Of Engagement and the last movie before Lansing was replaced was The Hunted (2003).